 Although this guide primarily focuses on floor cleaning robots, we thought this robot mower by iRobot was worth a mention.
 The Terra Mower is easy to install and operate, using wireless beacons and Imprint Smart Mapping to learn your yard, and then cut your grass in an efficient back and forth pattern.

 It can avoid obstacles, and you can create a boundary system without wires.
 This means you can tell the mower where to cut and where not to without digging up your yard to install wire or boundary line systems.
-The Terra Robot Mower will be for sale as a beta program in 2019 in the U.S. and Germany, but you should (hopefully) be able to purchase the robot mower in 2020.
+The Terra Robot Mower was for sale as part of a beta program in 2019 in the U.S. and Germany, but you should (hopefully) be able to purchase the robot mower later this year.

 - These are the best iRobot Roomba robot vacuum deals for January 2020